viktorija8902/best-deals/README.md

 # Frontend Demo
-This is our front-end task for potential new engineers.
-We expect this task to take less than an afternoon's worth of work.
-If you are time constrained, please let us know how much time you have allocated to this and how much you were able to get done.

-We've setup an empty boilerplate with create-react-app.
+This is a task I did for one company when I applied for a software developer's job.
+Boilerplate and system which is called by my API was set by them.
+They also set up an online tool to help me extract css properties from the designs.

 Make sure you have node and npm installed and run ```npm install``` and then ```npm start``` to test your application.
 To run your tests you can run ```npm test```.

-If you would prefer to use your own boilerplate, setup or frontend framework, please feel free to do so.

-Please clone this repo, create your own branch 'firstname-lastname' and make a starting commit with the message 'start'.
-Commit your code to your branch and push your branch to origin when you are finished.
-Thanks 😄

 ## TODO